Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Results and Discussion

-The NS simulations were carried using 896 walkers formed of 32 atom cells (29 Al and 3 Si) using the PYMATNEST software \cite{PYMATNEST}.
-Starting from the gas phase (initial cell volume of 500 \si{\angstrom}$^{3}$/atom) the walkers explored the potential energy surface by iteratively cloning and decorrelating walkers at decreasing enthalpy levels, passing through the liquid phase and ending up at the ground structure.
+\mse{\remove{The NS simulations were carried using 896 walkers formed of 32 atom cells (29 Al and 3 Si) using the PYMATNEST software \cite{PYMATNEST}.} The NS simulations where performed using the PYMATNEST software \cite{PYMATNEST} and 896 walkers each corresponding to a configuration of 32 atom containing 29 Al and 3 Si atoms.} Starting from the gas phase (initial cell volume of 500 \si{\angstrom}$^{3}$/atom) the walkers explored the potential energy surface by iteratively cloning and decorrelating walkers at decreasing enthalpy levels, passing through the liquid phase and ending up at the ground structure.
 The decorrelation was done by running MD for 6 timesteps using a 0.1 fs timestep and a total of 1024 MC steps by changing the cell volume, shearing/stretching the cell and swapping atoms (ratio 6:6:6:6) were performed.
 The NS cell pressure was set to 0.1 GPa and the minimum aspect ratio of the cell set to 0.85.
 By summing the enthalpies from the NS simulation the constant pressure partition function is determined from which the heat capacity can be derived through postprocessing.
-Three independent runs for the each of the ARD models fitted to the AlSi10 HAL database were performed and shown in Fig.~\ref{fig:AlSi_NS}.
-All models predicted the expected FCC ground structure, but a difference in predicted melting temperature for varying $\alpha^{\prime}$ can be seen.
-Only the $\alpha^{\prime}=300k$ and $\alpha^{\prime}=80k$ models accurately determine the melting temperature of 867K as predicted by Thermo-Calc with the TCAL4 database \cite{Tang2016}.
-Comparing to Table~\ref{tbl:ARD_table} demonstrates the relationship between the train/test set error and melting temperature estimates and suggests that around test set accuracy of 5 meV/atom is required in order to determine the melting temperature accurately.
+Three independent runs for \mse{\remove{the}} each of the ARD models \mse{that were} fitted to the AlSi10 HAL database were performed. \mse{The such obtained heat capacity curves are} shown in Fig.~\ref{fig:AlSi_NS}.
+All models predicted the expected FCC ground structure, but a difference in \mse{the} predicted melting temperature for varying $\alpha^{\prime}$ can be seen.
+Only the $\alpha^{\prime}=300k$ and $\alpha^{\prime}=80k$ models accurately \mse{\remove{determine}predict} the melting temperature of 867K as predicted by Thermo-Calc with the TCAL4 database \cite{Tang2016}. \mse{\remove{Comparing to}Comparison with} Table~\ref{tbl:ARD_table} \mse{\remove{demonstrates the relationship between the train/test set error and melting temperature estimates and suggests that around test set accuracy of 5 meV/atom is required in order to determine the melting temperature accurately. } suggests that a test accuracy of at least 5 meV/atom is required to determine the melting temperature accurately.}